-Graft-versus-host disease (GVHD) is a complication that can occur after a stem cell or bone marrow transplant in which the newly transplanted donor cells attack the transplant recipient's body.
+Graft-versus-host disease (GVHD) is a complication that can occur after a stem cell or bone marrow transplant.
+With GVHD, the newly transplanted donor cells attack the transplant recipient's body.

 Causes of Graft-versus-host disease

-GVHD may occur after a bone marrow or stem cell transplant in which someone receives bone marrow tissue or cells from a donor (called an allogeneic transplant).
+GVHD may occur after a bone marrow or stem cell transplant in which someone receives bone marrow tissue or cells from a donor.
+This type of transplant is called allogeneic.
 The new, transplanted cells regard the recipient's body as foreign.
 When this happens, the newly transplanted cells attack the recipient's body.

-GVHD does not occur when someone receives his or her own cells during a transplant (called an autologous transplant).
+GVHD does not occur when someone receives his or her own cells during a transplant.
+This type of transplant is called autologous.

 Before a transplant, tissue and cells from possible donors are checked to see how closely they match the person having the transplant.
 GVHD is less likely to occur, or symptoms will be milder, when the match is close.
 The chance of GVHD is: